-In this course, students are introduced to Occupational Safety and Health Administration (OSHA) Standards for infection control.
-Topics include microbiology, disease transmission and infection Control as it applies to the dental environment.
+In this course, students are introduced to Occupational Safety and Health Administration (OSHA) Standards for Topics include infection control. microbiology, disease transmission and infection Control as it applies to the dental environment.
 This course includes the principles and techniques of disinfection, processing and sterilization techniques of instruments and dental supplies, and blood borne pathogen standards.
 DA102 includes 60 hours of instruction.
 Prerequisite: None.

-DA103 DENTAL ANATOMY,

-MORPHOLOGY, AND DENTITIONS - 3 credits
+DA103 DENTAL ANATOMY, MORPHOLOGY, AND DENTITIONS - 3 credits